top of page

 Research and Planning

 During this stage, I was primarily focused on getting down the major points of interest and how the player would interact with them based on the narrative outline we were building off of.
 At this stage, we hadn't yet worked out whether the Hospital would have multiple floors that were actually playable which ended up being the most drastic change from the initial papermap, completely changing basically everything from the original idea.
-At this stage, we were also designing with a "lost and found" feature in mind that ultimately had to get cut for a multitude of reasons.
+Additionally, we were designing with a "lost and found" feature in mind that ultimately had to get cut for a multitude of reasons.
+Finally, the rough papermap below was an initial pass from when we originally planned on a small, tight space similar to something akin to Silent Hill PT.

 IMG_0710_edited.jpg